-MEININGER Munich City Center
+MEININGER Munich City Review

 I stayed at MEININGER Munich City Center for several hours on a trip from Amsterdam to Bled, Slovenia for New Years Eve 2015.
 I arrived after midnight so I didn’t really have much chance to explore the hostel facilities until the morning.
 The price of the hostel is not the cheapest in town but the building is modern enough and not such a bad place to stay for the night.